maoberlehner/markus-oberlehner-net/content/blog/faking-a-placeholder-in-a-html-select-form-field.md

 Styling native HTML form fields – especially select fields – with CSS has always been a little tricky.
 Recently I was confronted with the task of creating a select field with a placeholder value so that the select field blends in nicely with other form fields on the page.

 The problem of custom styled select elements is a hard one.
-Styling a select form field in a very specific way is often times impossible.
-For that reason, a lot of websites are replacing select elements with a custom built solution powered by HTML, CSS and JavaScript.
+Styling a select form field in a particular way is often impossible.
+For that reason, many websites are replacing select elements with a custom-built solution powered by HTML, CSS, and JavaScript.

-Most of the time this is a pretty bad idea. **It is very hard to get accessibility right when building a custom form element**.
-Many of those custom built select form fields do not work with screen readers at all or are very hard to use on mobile devices.
+Most of the time, this is a pretty bad idea. **It is tough to get accessibility right when building a custom form element**.
+Many of those custom-built select form fields do not work with screen readers at all or are very hard to use on mobile devices.

-I'd recommend you to avoid building custom form elements at all cost.
-If you absolutely have to use a custom styled solution, use a battle tested library instead of rolling your own.
+I recommend you to avoid building custom form elements at all costs.
+If you have to use a custom-styled solution, use a battle-tested library instead of rolling your own.

 ## Fiddling around